whitebrick/hapi-serverless/README.md

 ##### MLLP

-ER7 messages can also be forwarded directly to a HTTP-MLLP gateway (eg. [http-mllp-node](https://github.com/whitebrick/http-mllp-node)) and the ACK response parsed and returned in `JSON`, `XML` and `ER7` formats.
+ER7 messages can also be forwarded directly to a HTTP-MLLP gateway (eg. [http-mllp-node](https://github.com/whitebrick/http-mllp-node)) using headers (see below) and the ACK response parsed and returned in `JSON`, `XML` and `ER7` formats.

 A simple MLLP HL7 V2.x ACK response server is available for testing, more information [here](https://hl7v2-test.whitebrick.com).